-So the changes that you make today are impacting the sperm you will be using two to three months from now.
-So that is the amount of time it will take for diet, herbs and supplements to have an effect.
+The changes that you make today are impacting the sperm you will be using two to three months from now.
+This means that it will take about 2-3 months for diet, herbs and supplements to have an effect on sperm health.

-Here are the nutrients specifically needed for healthy male fertility diet, they should be added to the diet as well as supplemented:
+Here are the nutrients specifically needed for a male fertility diet; they should be added to the diet as well as supplemented:

-Food sources: Liver, snapper, cod, halibut, tuna, salmon, sardines, shrimp, crimini mushrooms, turkey
+Food sources: Brazil nuts, liver, snapper, cod, halibut, tuna, salmon, sardines, shrimp, and turkey.

-Has been shown in studies to improve sperm health and motility in men.
-Studies have shown a diet deficient in Vitamin E to be a cause of infertility in rats.
+Vitamin E has been shown in studies to improve sperm health and motility in men.
+Studies have also shown a diet deficient in Vitamin E to be a cause of infertility in rats.
 The meaning of the name for vitamin E ‘Tocopherol’ literally means to bear young.
-Vitamin E is also an important antioxidant to help protect sperm and egg DNA integrity.
+Vitamin E is an important antioxidant to help protect sperm and egg DNA integrity.

-Food sources: Sunflower seeds, almonds, olives, spinach, papaya, dark leafy greens.
+Food sources: Sunflower seeds, almonds, olives, spinach, papaya, and dark leafy greens.

-Folic acid – New research suggests that folic acid can boost sperm health.
-Men with low levels of folate had increased risks for sperm that contained too little or too many chromosomes.
-If an egg is fertilized with one of these abnormal sperm it could result in a birth defect such as downs syndrome, or an increase in miscarriage.
+Folic acid – Research suggests that folic acid can boost sperm health.
+A systematic review and meta-analysis of electronic databases from 1966 to December 2016 produced 6 studies on sub-fertile men proving “…folate plus zinc showed statistically higher effect on the sperm concentration (P < .001), morphology (P < .001), and serum folate level (P < .001) as compared to placebo.”
+(Urology Journal).
+Men with low levels of folate appear to be at an increased risk for forming sperm that contain too little or too many chromosomes.
+If an egg is fertilized by an abnormal sperm it could result in a birth defect such as Down syndrome, or an increased chance of miscarriage.

-Food sources: liver, lentils, pinto beans, garbanzo beans, asparagus, spinach, black beans, navy beans, kidney beans, collard greens
+Food sources: Liver, lentils, pinto beans, garbanzo beans, asparagus, spinach, black beans, navy beans, kidney beans, and collard greens.

-Food sources: Clams, oysters, muscles, liver, caviar (fish eggs), fish, crab, lobster, beef, lamb, cheese, eggs.
+Food sources: Clams, oysters, muscles, liver, caviar (fish eggs), fish, crab, lobster, beef, lamb, cheese, and eggs.

-for men, vitamin C has been shown to improve sperm quality and protect sperm from DNA damage; helping to reduce the change of miscarriage and chromosomal problems.
+Vitamin C – For men, vitamin C has been shown to improve sperm quality and protect sperm from DNA damage; helping to reduce the chance of miscarriage and chromosomal problems.
 Vitamin C also appears to keep sperm from clumping together, making them more motile.

 Food sources: Abundant in plants and fruits including red peppers, broccoli, cranberries, cabbage, potatoes, tomatoes, and citrus fruit.

-Hormone imbalance is not just something that is reserved for women only.
+Hormone imbalance is not just something that is reserved exclusively for women.
 Men can also have imbalanced hormones.
-Hormones play a large roll in semen production and men’s fertility.
-One of the main hormones being testosterone.
+Hormones play a large roll in semen production and a man’s fertility.
+One of the main hormones in men is testosterone.
 Due to our modern lifestyles and many of the culprits mentioned above, men’s hormones can become imbalanced.

-There are pollutants that “mimic” estrogens (xenohormones) in the body which means less testosterone.
-Excess estrogen in men produces erectile dysfunction, low/lack libido, low sperm count, and lowered production of seminal fluid.
+There are pollutants that “mimic” estrogens (xenohormones) in the body leading to a reduction in testosterone.
+Excess estrogen in men produces erectile dysfunction, low/lack of libido, low sperm count, and lowered production of seminal fluid.